-When Is the Best Time to Make Cold Calls?
+Tips for Determining the Best Time to Make Cold Calls

-Ah, the joy of cold calling.
-The very fact that the word "cold" is used to name the basic, fundamental and critical task that should be in every sales professional's day, tells you there is not much comfort to be found when prospecting.
+Cold calling isn't one of the most liked careers.
+The very fact that the word "cold" is used to name the basic, fundamental, and critical task that should be in every sales professional's day tells you there is not much comfort to be found when prospecting.

-But whether you call it cold calling, prospecting, business development or fishing, if you have to do it then it's worth making sure you are doing it right.
-Beyond the techniques, you use when cold calling, it is also important that you make your cold calls during the right time of day.
+Whether you call it cold calling, prospecting, business development, or fishing, it's worth making sure you are doing it right.
+Beyond the classic sales techniques, you use, it is also important you make your calls during the right time of day.

 Making 100 cold calls a day is great and, if done consistently and with skill, should lead to success.
 But making those 100 calls during the best times of the day will be like adding jet fuel to a smoldering fire.

 A quick reminder is called for when talking about being more effective with your prospecting.
-It should be pretty obvious that cold calling is like a tug-of-war: You need at least two people for it to work.
+It should be pretty obvious that cold calling is like a tug-of-war: You need at least two people for it to work before it becomes a warm prospect.
 That means you and a customer.
 Of the two people involved, your first key to success is to put your customer first.

-That means that if you are going to call on a prospect, you had better have something important to say.
+That means if you are going to call on a prospect, you better have something important to say.